 I found myself on the B-Team, yet still busy with A-Team tasks.
 Even though I was not going, there were things I ended up doing to help them go.
 Last year my husband and I began praying for this time and for the students who would say, “Yes,” to going.
 I met with some of the college women who were going a few times the months before they left.
 I checked on their fund development and was able to pray for them.
 I was so encouraged from these times.
 Though I would not be physically with them, I was able to write them notes and let them know I would be praying for them each day in the work they were doing.
 While they were gone, I did forget to pray sometimes, so the kids and I would cover this at meals and before they went to bed.
 It felt like we were praying for them all the time.
 When you have a husband and child on the A team, they are always on your mind.

-The month before the trip I was busy getting doctors appointments for Brian and Wesley, making lists and shopping.
+The month before the trip I was busy getting doctors appointments for may family going, making lists and shopping.
 I enjoyed packing them each a snack bag with some favorite snacks.
 Those last few days were packed as they prepared to go.

 The famous quote of Augustine is fitting and says,

 Because God has made us for Himself, our hearts are restless until they rest in Him.